chisui/dakka/thesis/main.md

 newtype ActorRef a = ActorRef ByteString
 ```

-This might go a little against our ideal, to keep the code as typesafe as possible, but in this case the trade off is acceptable.
+This might go a little against our ideal, to keep the code as typesafe as possible, but in this case the trade off should be considered acceptable.
 Firstly other data types that might have taken the place of `ByteString` would not be any safer.
 We can still keep the user from being able to create references by themselves by not exporting the `ActorRef` constructor.
 We could expose it to `ActorContext` implementers through an internal package.